 Provide your employees with the information necessary for them to understand the situation.
 Communicate that these layoffs were not an easy decision, but one you had to come to terms with in order to move forward as a business.
 Be sure to reassure them that they are invaluable to the business’s success.
 When you are open and honest about the negative and positive situations that arise, it will allow your employees to be prepared without blind-siding them, which will foster their trust within you and within the organization.

-Getting laid off is intimidating for both employees and employers, but for employees, they must prepare to take on a full-time job that is looking for a new job.
+Facing a layoff is a daunting experience for both employees and employers.
+However, for employees, it entails preparing to tackle a full-time task: the search for a new job.
 Having a leader that is willing to offer assistance in their job search speaks volumes to them and to your remaining employees.
 Offer references when requested and connect them with resources in your network that might be looking to hire.

 Layoffs shine a spotlight on pre-existing challenges that led to your business’s downfall.
 The key to getting things back on track is being honest with your team about what went wrong.
 Provide a detailed plan of action to resolve what caused the layoff and create proactive measures to avoid having the situation arise again in the future.